The Day-to-Day as a Construction Project Manager

 Indeed.com Avg.
 Salary

-$98K / year
+$105K / year

 Glassdoor Avg.
 Salary

-IT Project Managers are responsible for successfully accomplishing an organizations’ IT goals by planning, organizing, and budgeting resources.
-IT Project Managers lead teams to complete projects, such as: software and application development, hardware installations, network upgrades, cloud computing and virtualization rollouts, or business analytics and data management infrastructure.
+IT Project Managers are responsible for successfully accomplishing an organization’s IT goals by planning, organizing, and budgeting resources.
+IT Project Managers lead teams to complete projects such as software and application development, hardware installations, network upgrades, cloud computing and virtualization rollouts, or business analytics and data management infrastructure.